dredwardhyde/gc-articles/marking-roots.md

 - For each java thread then all locals and JNI local references on the thread's execution stack
 - All visible/explainable objects from Universes::oops_do

-Later I will explain every step in details using Parallel Garbage collector as an example because of very simple and readable implementation.
+Later I will explain every step in details using Parallel Garbage collector as an example because of its very simple and readable implementation.

 Marking roots in Parallel GC starts from method **do_it** in **hotspot/share/gc/parallel/pcTasks.cpp**
 ```cpp